Introduction

 Channel Priority

-In your game you may have multiple sound object playing at the same time, which can be more than what the game can handle.
+In your game you may have multiple sound objects playing at the same time, which can be more than what the game can handle.
 Amplitude will manage the priority of each audio channel and only drop the least important channels when too many simultaneous streams play at once.
 The number of simultaneous active and virtual channels can be configured for the Engine.